rpsychologist/powerlmm/README.md

 Simulation
 ----------

 The package includes a flexible simulation method that makes it easy to investigate the performance of different models.
-As an example, let’s compare the power difference between the 2-level LMM with 11 repeated measures, to doing an ANCOVA at posttest.
+As an example, let's compare the power difference between the 2-level LMM with 11 repeated measures, to doing an ANCOVA at posttest.
 Using `sim_formula` different models can be fit to the same data set during the simulation.

 ``` r
 p <- study_parameters(n1 = 11,